A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Test cases and metrics

 \section{Test cases and metrics}

 In our numerical experiments, we work with channel flows of different geometries.
 In \cref{fig:meshes} we show the two main types of meshes from which the cases are built.
 Elliptical obstacles are created through conforming refinement~\cite{Gascoigne3D}, square obstacles are simply holes in the otherwise rectangular mesh.
 Variations are created by arranging multiple obstacles with the same local mesh in a grid and extending the channel as needed in width and length.
-For round obstacles, we furthermore vary the exact position within the square and the ellipse radii $a,b \in [0.35, 0.65]$.
+For round obstacles, we furthermore vary the ellipse radii $a,b \in [0.35, 0.65]$ and the exact y-position within the square by $\{-0.02, 0.0, 0.02\}$.
 The resulting cases will be abbreviated as ``ro$N$'' for round obstacles and ``sq$N$'' for square obstacles, where $N$ is the number of obstacles.
+Detailed descriptions for each mesh are given in \cref{tab:mesh-details}.

 The flow is always driven by a Dirichlet profile $v=v^D$ at the left boundary $\Gamma_{\mathrm{in}}$, given by

 where $H$ is the height of the channel and the function $\omega(t)$ regularizes the start-up phase of the flow.
 On the wall boundary $\Gamma_{\text{wall}}$ and on the obstacle we prescribe no-slip boundary conditions $\vec{v}=0$.
 On the outflow boundary $\Gamma_{\mathrm{out}}$ we use a do-nothing outflow condition~\cite{HeywoodRannacherTurek1992}.